Chevauchée: Early examples

 A 13th-century Iberian example of a raid called cavalgada is the operation launched at the order of Ferdinand III of Castile in April 1231.
 It departed from Andújar, and first advanced towards Córdoba, leaving a trail of destruction in its path.
 The raiders hit Palma del Río, killing many inhabitants.
 Thereafter they proceeded as far as Seville, which they bypassed heading towards Jerez and Vejer.
 When they were intercepted by an army of Ibn Hud near the Guadalete river, the battle of Jerez occurred.
 The Castilian raiders managed to rout the Moorish army, and withdrew with booty, but not before they killed all their prisoners.
 The raid and battle were amply described in the chronicles of Alfonso X of Castile.

 Development

 According to historian Kelly DeVries, chevauchée tactics developed into a regular strategy in the Hundred Years' War following the Black Death when Edward III of England no longer had the troops to engage in regular battles.
 Specific tactics were "a quick cavalry raid through the countryside with the intention of pillaging unfortified villages and towns, destroying crops and houses, stealing livestock, and generally disrupting and terrorizing rural society."

 Most of the troops used in a chevauchée during the Hundred Years' War were made up of light horse or hobelars.
-The mercenary groups known as the 'Free companies' were also prominent in using the chevauchée."
-These tactics had been successfully used against the English by the Scots in the Wars of Scottish Independence, especially in the raiding of Northern England by James Douglas, Lord of Douglas and Thomas Randolph, 1st Earl of Moray.
+The mercenary groups known as the 'free companies' were also prominent in using the chevauchée."